BAUDL Fall Championship

 Add me to your chain:

 I enjoy debate strategy.
 I am probably on the more traditional side in that I like old school case and off case args; policy debate about policy.
 That said, I will consider most any argument so long as it is coherent and well reasoned.
-I will weigh a kritik that makes solid strategic sense in the round; less so a K that is just mean to confuse or distract.
+I will weigh a kritik that makes solid strategic sense in the round; less so a K that is just meant to confuse or distract.
 I give weight to solid strategy.

 Nicolas Pesci Paradigm